ariguillegp/archlinux/installation/install.md

     cryptdevice=UUID=MyDeviceUUID:root root=/dev/mapper/root

-Substitute `device-UUID` with UUID of the `lv-root` device.
+Substitute `device-UUID` with UUID of the `lv-cryptroot` device.
 Also uncomment the line:

     # GRUB_ENABLE_CRYPTODISK=y

 If you have an Intel or AMD CPU, enable microcode updates in addition.

-    # pacman -S intel-ucode (only for Intel CPUs)
+    # pacman -S intel-ucode
-    # pacman -S amd-ucode (only for AMD CPUs)
+    # pacman -S amd-ucode

 Generate GRUB's configuration file: